Anxiety – young people

 • Anxiety is really common when you're young.

-• There are a lot of life challenges through your teenage and early adult years.
+• There are a lot of life challenges you experience through your teenage and early adult years.

-• Here you can find information, resources and services to support you to manage your anxiety.
+• Here you can find information, resources and services to help you to manage your anxiety.

 Teenage wahine Māori woman sits on swing